KanoComputing/kit-app-shell/README.md

 This repository uses lerna and yarn workspaces to manage dependencies, development and tests of its packages.

+Pull the dependencies with `lerna bootstrap`.

-To start, run `lerna bootstrap` then you can work on one of the following:
+Use `yarn tsc -b --watch` to run the typescript compiler on the whole codebase.
+This will watch changes and run incremental builds, then you can work on one of the following:

 ## Packages